Typical symptoms of low transmission fluid level include:

 How To Check Mitsubishi Automatic Transmission Fluid Level:

-- Drive your Mitsubishi for 15 min to warm up the transmission fluid.
+- Drive the Mitsubishi for 15 min to warm up the transmission fluid.

-- Park your Mitsubishi on level ground and set the parking brakes.
+- Park the Mitsubishi on level ground and set the parking brakes.

 - Start the engine and with the brakes applied, move the transmission shifter between all the gears.
 Move the shifter into Reverse, Neutral, Drive, Low gears stopping for a few seconds on each gear.
 Move the shifter back in Park and allow the engine to idle.